 So much of event planning is diligent communication.
 Whether a sponsor had failed to provide a mailing address that was required for us to issue an invoice, or an attendee had asked a question I had already answered twice, each missive that I handled and archived was one less context-switch that one (or more!) of my teammates would experience.
 One of the largest time sinks for my executive on the beer festival is dealing with the beer distributors from which we source all the kegs.
 In more than one of our weekly videoconferences, Rami had asked us to drop into the email account and handle any items that we could.
 Responding to emails lead to me learning how to wrangle and invoice sponsors, a perfect example of how answering emails isn’t just answering emails.

-I don’t think I am very good at writing tweets, but I keep hearing otherwise.
-While my personal twitter feed is not very interesting, the branded accounts I operate seem to delight.
-I wrote some tweets for @WordCampLanc, but the account is run by several organizers.
+I don’t think I am very good at writing tweets, but I wrote some tweets for @WordCampLanc.
+The account is run by several organizers.
 If you can be a cheerleader on twitter, you can create a buzz for anything, especially a WordCamp.
 This doesn’t translate over to the beer festival so much because craft beer people don’t use twitter as much as the WordPresserati.
 I have simultaneously published a companion piece containing some tips for marketing an event on Twitter that contains a bunch of WordCamp and beer festival tweets as examples.

 Our volunteer photographer, Doug Stuart, had the great idea to share the photos he captured with me in near real-time.
 I created a Dropbox folder for him at 7:55am, and he periodically filled it with photos so that I could use them in tweets throughout the day.
 It worked swimmingly, and I am definitely going to try to bring this concept to the beer festival.
 (Doug took every photo in this post.)